-There are numerous weights available for paper stock and each has its own specialized use in printing.
-Read on for a thorough description of paper weights and their proper use so you can avoid poor quality prints next time you are late for a meeting (and anytime in between).
+There are numerous weights available for paper stock, and each has its own specialized use in printing.
+Below is a description of paper weights and their proper use, so you can avoid poor quality prints.

 What is Paper Stock?

 Paper stock is determined first by weight, which has to do with thickness and stiffness of sheets of paper.
 When paper is measured it is based upon a standard size sheet, and standard paper weights are based on a quantity of 500 sheets.
 Figuring paper stock is quite simple.
 You simply compare stocks by the weight of the pages.
 However, it becomes more complicated when different paper sizes or volumes are taken into consideration.
 For example, some paper weights are determined by 1,000 sheets, rather than 500.
 These more complex variations can take a little more time.

 If this doesn’t help clarify your questions regarding which type of paper you need for your office’s print projects, don’t be alarmed.
 You can download our Paper Weight Cheat Sheet for a quick guide to commonly used paper stocks, plus I’ll add clarification as we continue.

 For printer paper, the paper's weight refers to the thickness of various stocks, which is represented as a measurement in pounds.
 There are numerous classifications of paper stock, each with its own weight.
 The following are some of the more common types you should be aware of; the types of print projects your office produces will determine which stocks you should provide: